tylertierney/link-base/README.md

-#Linkbase is a social media site
+# Linkbase

-This is a way for me to practice managing user auth, maintaining application state across multiple users, and developing with Next.js
+This is a site where I practice managing user auth, maintaining application context across multiple users, and developing with Next.js